 Distance Education is a course delivery method in which students do not have to be physically present in the same location as the instructor or other students.
-Course content is delivered through technology, such as the Internet or pre-recorded programs.
-Students and instructors communicate with each other using on-line and other technologies.
+Course content is delivered through technology, such as the Internet.
+Students and instructors communicate with each other using online and other technologies.

-Moorpark College offers four types of Distance Education courses:
+Moorpark College offers three types of Distance Education courses:

-On-line classes - the course is conducted through the Internet using a course management system (Blackboard/WebCT), with regular weekly content posted by the instructor and weekly assignments and discussions.
-Some on-line courses require an orientation meeting scheduled on campus.
+Online classes - the course is conducted through the Internet using a Learning Management System (Desire2Learn), with regular weekly content posted by the instructor, including weekly assignments and discussions.
+Some online courses require an orientation meeting scheduled on campus.

-On-line with onsite testing classes - as in an on-line class the course is conducted through the Internet; however, course examinations are scheduled to occur on campus.
+Online with onsite testing classes - as in an online class the course is conducted through the Internet; however, course examinations are scheduled to occur on campus.
 Attendance at examinations is required.
 Photo identification may be required on the day of the examination.

-Hybrid classes - a portion of the class instruction, assignments, assessments and communication is conducted on-line and the rest is conducted during regularly scheduled classroom meetings.
-The schedule will indicate that a certain number of hours per week are arranged, while the rest of the hours have listed days, times, and a room.
+Hybrid classes - a portion of the class instruction, assignments, assessments and communication is conducted online, and the rest is conducted during regularly scheduled classroom meetings.
+The schedule will indicate that a certain number of hours per week are arranged, while the rest of the hours have listed days, times, and a room on campus.